top of page

 What age do kids usually get braces?

-Most children get braces between ages 9 and 14.
+Most children begin braces treatment between ages 9 and 14.

-Signs include crowding, crooked teeth, bite problems, jaw shifting, and difficulty chewing.
+Signs include crowding, crooked teeth, jaw shifting, bite problems, gaps, or difficulty chewing.

-Can braces start before all baby teeth fall out?
+Can children receive orthodontic treatment before all baby teeth fall out?

 Schedule a Braces Evaluation Today